prof18/marcogomiero.com/content/posts/2025/compose-desktop-macos-api-jni.md

 The complete iCloud syncing implementation on FeedFlow, built using Kotlin/Native and JNI on macOS, is available in [this pull request](https://github.com/prof18/feed-flow/pull/394).

+I've talked about this topic at [droidcon Berlin](https://www.marcogomiero.com/talks/2025/kotlin-native-cmp-macos-dcberlin/).
+You can check out the recording of the talk on YouTube:

+{{< youtube FYVvhvpG9fw >}}